akamai/esi-test-server-docker/README.md

 To stop the container, use `docker ps` to obtain the container ID and `docker stop` or `docker kill` to make it exit.

 ## Networking
 Users have a variety of options for how to expose ports with Docker.
-We've chosen to suggest explicit port publishing due to its compatibility and simplicity.
+We've chosen to suggest explicit port publishing/mapping due to its compatibility and simplicity.
 See [this article](https://www.ctl.io/developers/blog/post/docker-networking-rules/) for more information on Docker networking options.

 ### Note for Docker for Mac
 Docker for Mac doesn't currently support `--net host`; [you must forward ports](https://docs.docker.com/docker-for-mac/networking/#there-is-no-docker0-bridge-on-macos).